 Do a Zoom Fitness Class Together

-During the course of the Circuit Breaker we and our kids, like so many others around the world, have become huge fans of the energetic fitness trainer Joe Wicks.
+We have become huge fans of the energetic fitness trainer Joe Wicks.
 If the grandparents aren’t up for his peppy kid-friendly “PE with Joe” videos, we love that he also has a series of Home Workouts for Seniors.
 Why not queue it up on YouTube and have the kiddos move right along with them?
 And if Gran and Gramps prefer Pilates, Yoga or HIIT, check out our huge roundup of online streaming fitness classes!